griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/06_first_tool.md

 ### Combine requests

-You can absolutely use multiple Tools at the same time.
+You can use multiple Tools at the same time.
 Try a few examples where you might use both the `DateTime` Tool and the `ReverseStringTool`.

 ```text
 pipeline.run("Can you reverse the month?")